dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 A group $G$ is nilpotent iff every maximal subgroup is normal.
 :::

-:::{.theorem title="Characterization of Nilpotent Groups"}}
+:::{.theorem title="Characterization of Nilpotent Groups"}
 $G$ is nilpotent iff $G$ has an upper central series terminating at $G$.
 :::

-Theorem
 :::{.theorem title="Characterization of Nilpotent Groups"}
 $G$ is nilpotent iff $G$ has a lower central series terminating at $1$.
 :::

 :::{.proposition}
 For $G$ a finite group, TFAE: